Skip to main content

 When you added the Automatic Face Tracking component, it should have added a prefab in your avatar called HVR.Networking.
 This component is responsible for the network communication of your avatar.
 Keep this prefab at the root.

 The setup is complete.
-Automatic Face Tracking will detect all meshes on the avatar that have face tracking blendshapes which follow either the ARKit or the Unified Expressions naming conventions.
+Automatic Face Tracking will detect all meshes on the avatar that have face tracking blendshapes which follow either the Unified Expressions, ARKit, or SRAnipal naming conventions.

 danger